 CEP Recovery Pro Compression Tights

-If you really want to take your workout performance and recovery to the next level, we commend the full-length CEP Recovery Pro Compression Tights.
+If you really want to improve your workout performance and recovery, we recommend the full-length CEP Recovery Pro Compression Tights.

-The compression tights hug your legs with a pleasant pressure of 20-30 mmHg.
+The compression tights hug your legs with a pleasant 20-30 mmHg pressure.
 Made from high-tech synthetic fibers to reduce moisture and odor, CEP has designed these tights for comfort, durability, and maximal recovery benefits.

 We love pulling them on after a long run or track workout to help ease fatigue and facilitate rapid recovery.

 What have you seen from your experience regarding compression socks and sleeves?
-Do compressions sleeves work for you?
-If you haven’t given them a try yet, go ahead and do so.
-They may be a nice addition to your running gear and help improve your performance along the way.
+Do compression sleeves work for you?
+If you haven’t tried them yet, go ahead and do so.
+They may be a nice addition to your running gear and help improve your performance.

 Calf compression sleeves are a must-have for runners!
 I’ve been enjoying my aZengear calf sleeves for a long time!
 Can’t imagine my morning runs without them!